District 8 Commissioners

 Jeanine Gaines

-Parks and Community Enrichment Commission
+Chair of Parks and Community Enrichment Commission

 Born and raised in South Sacramento, Jeanine Gaines (Citizen Potawatomi Nation) cherishes memories of weekends spent with her family at the park, playing croquet, badminton, or simply enjoying the delta breeze on a hot day.
 As a mother of two young children, she deeply values the importance of accessibility and safety in our public spaces.